Recoskie/JDasm/docs/Basics.md

 <br />

-However, it is recommended to add Hardware accelerated graphics through a GPU by implementing basic method calls on the GPU.
+However, it is recommended to add Hardware accelerated graphics through an GPU by implementing basic method calls on the GPU.

 <br />